imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:
 Given two integers, perform the following bitwise operations: AND, OR, and XOR.
 Return the results of each operation.

+📌 Day 14: Array Manipulation

+Problem Statement:
+You are given an array of size n initialized to zeros and a list of operations.
+Each operation contains three integers: a, b, and k.
+For each operation, add the value k to all elements of the array between indices a and b (inclusive).
+Return the maximum value in the array after performing all the operations.